Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 The host machine has several requirements that need to be met before we begin.
 You will need:

-  + An x86 host machine with a supported OS and either the CPU or GPU versions of the Vitis-AI docker installed - see [System Requirements](https://github.com/Xilinx/Vitis-AI/blob/master/docs/learn/system_requirements.md).
+  + An x86 host machine with a supported OS and either the CPU or GPU versions of the Vitis-AI docker installed.
+For more informaton, see [System Requirements](https://github.com/Xilinx/Vitis-AI/blob/master/docs/learn/system_requirements.md).

-  + The host machine will require Docker to be installed and the Vitis-AI CPU or GPU docker image to be built - see [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started).
+  + The host machine will require Docker to be installed and the Vitis-AI CPU or GPU docker image to be built.
+For more information, see [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started).

   + A GPU card suitable for training.